ketexon/BruinConnect/readme.md

 ## Presentation

-The presentation slides are available through [Google Slides](https://docs.google.com/presentation/d/16VHa4A1y5fcjZ7NbaQo8vm0tNecAukiU7T1aRRgrepg/edit?usp=sharing)
+The presentation slides are available through [Google Slides](https://docs.google.com/presentation/d/16VHa4A1y5fcjZ7NbaQo8vm0tNecAukiU7T1aRRgrepg/).

+A copy is also included in PDF format.

 ## Software used